-- Respect and maintain rights and dignity - Become or remain personally acquainted with the ward and maintain contact with the ward to know of the ward's capacities, limitations, needs, sufficient opportunities and physical and mental health - Arrange for the support, care, education, health and welfare of the ward, considering the ward's needs and available resources - Take reasonable care of the ward's personal effects - Cooperate with the conservator - Use money of the ward that has been received for the ward's current use - Conserve for future needs any excess money of the ward the guardian receives; if a conservator, the guardian shall pay to the conservator at least quarterly any money the guardian has received to be conserved for the ward's future needs
+- × Respect and maintain rights and dignity; - Become or remain personally acquainted with the Ward and maintain contact with the Ward to know of the Ward's capacities, limitations, needs, sufficient opportunities and physical and mental health; - Arrange for the support, care, education, health and welfare of the Ward, considering the Ward's needs and available resources - ★ Take reasonable care of the Ward's personal effects - ★ Cooperate with the conservator - × Use money of the Ward that has been received for the Ward's current use - Conserve for future needs any excess money of the Ward the guardian receives; if a conservator, the guardian shall pay to the conservator at least quarterly any money the guardian has received to be conserved for the Ward's future needs

-35. How are the guardian/conservator held accountable?
+34. How are the guardian/conservator held accountable?

-Within 60 days after the appointment as guardian, the guardian must file a personal status report which contains:

-(a) a specific description by the guardian of the ward's general condition, living situation progress, development and needs; and
+Within 60 days after the appointment as guardian, the guardian must file a personal status report which contains (a) a specific description by the guardian of the Ward's general condition, living situation progress, development and needs; and

-(b) recommendations for any changes needed in the guardianship order.
-Within two months after every anniversary of the appointment as guardian, a personal status report must be filed with the court.
+(b) recommendations for any changes needed in the guardianship Order.
+Within 2 months after every anniversary of the appointment as guardian, a personal status report must be filed with the court.

-Within two months after appointment as conservator, the conservator must file an inventory of the ward's property and a plan for administering the property.
+Within 2 months after appointment as conservator, the conservator must file an inventory of the Ward's property and a plan for administering the property.

-Inventory: has to describe all the assets and liabilities of the ward and must include a list of all the personal and real property owned by the ward and describe how the property is titled.
+Inventory - has to describe all the assets and liabilities of the Ward and must include a list of all the personal and real property owned by the Ward and describe how the property is titled.

-The plan: has to be based on the actual needs of the ward and must take into consideration the best interests of the ward.
-It must include a strategy for managing expenses and budgeting the assets and resources for the ward.
+The Plan - has to be based on the actual needs of the Ward and must take into consideration the best interests of the Ward.
+It must include a strategy for managing expenses and budgeting the assets and resources for the Ward.

 A copy must be shared with the guardian.

-Accurate records, supporting data and annual returns must be filed by the conservator within 60 days of the anniversary date with the court.
+Accurate records, supporting data and annual returns must be filed by the conservator within 60 days of the anniversary date with the Court.

-36. Is the guardian/conservator legally responsible for the things done by the ward?
+35. Is the guardian/conservator legally responsible for the things done by the Ward?

-Not necessarily and not just because of the guardian/conservator-ward relationship.
+Not necessarily and not just because of the guardian/conservator-Ward relationship.

-The guardian/conservator does not assume personal liability for:
+The guardian/conservator does not assume personal liability for

-- Contracts entered into by the ward - Contracts entered into as a guardian/conservator - Acts or omissions of the ward - Obligations arising from ownership or control of property of the ward - Other acts or omissions occurring in the course of the guardianship/conservatorship
+- × Contracts entered into by the Ward - × Contracts entered into as a guardian/conservator - Acts or omissions of the Ward - ★ Obligations arising from ownership or control of property of the Ward - Other acts or omissions occurring in the course of the guardianship/conservatorship

-37. Will a guardian/conservator have anything in writing to prove he or she is that person's guardian/conservator?
+36. Will a guardian/conservator have anything in writing to prove he or she is that person's guardian/conservator?

-Yes, once the oath has been taken and the order is issued from the probate court appointing the guardian and/or conservator, the court also provides the guardian/conservator with a document called Letters of Guardianship or Letters of Conservatorship.
+Yes, once the Oath has been taken and the Order is issued from the Probate Court appointing the guardian and/or conservator, the court also provides the guardian/conservator with a document called "Letters of Guardianship or Letters of Conservatorship."
 This names the appointed person and briefly describes the appointment.
-If you do not receive a copy of the Letters of Guardianship or Letters of Conservatorship when you are appointed, you may obtain a blank copy from the probate court website gaprobate.gov and submit it to the court with a request that the judge sign it for you.
+If you do not receive a copy of the Letters of Guardianship or Letters of Conservatorship when you are appointed, you may obtain a blank copy from the Probate Court website www.gaprobate.org and submit it to the court with a request that the Judge sign it for you.
 Copies of this can be provided to anyone and any agency needing proof of your authority.

-38. Is the ward basically captive and at the whim of the guardian as far as his or her friends are concerned?
+37. Is the Ward basically captive and at the whim of the guardian as far as his or her friends are concerned?

-No. Each ward has the right to communicate freely and privately with persons other than the guardian unless otherwise ordered by the court.
+NO. Each Ward has the right to communicate freely and privately with persons other than the guardian unless otherwise ordered by the court.